standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Basics

-- `LOG_LEVEL`: the level of logs outputted by the Auth and Auth Worker services
+- `LOG_LEVEL`: the level of logs outputted by the Auth and Auth Worker services.
-- `NODE_ENV`: Node environment in which the service is running
+- `NODE_ENV`: Node environment in which the service is running.

 ### Secrets

 - `AUTH_JWT_TTL`: Time to live in seconds for the JWT token used for communication between services.
 - `PSEUDO_KEY_PARAMS_KEY`: key used to generate password nonce in the process of creating user authentication parameters.
 - `ENCRYPTION_SERVER_KEY`: key used for ecrypting user server key.
-Must be a hex string exactly 32 bytes long e.g. `feffe9928665731c6d6a8f9467308308feffe9928665731c6d6a8f9467308308`
+Must be a hex string exactly 32 bytes long e.g. `feffe9928665731c6d6a8f9467308308feffe9928665731c6d6a8f9467308308`.

 ### Redis Async Communication (Default)